carbon-design-system/carbon-website-archive/src/content/experimental/about/about.md

 We want to provide early-access to our changes, so that designers and developers can test, work with, and provide feedback.
 These resources are provided in the "Experimental" section of the site.

-## What are "Experimental" resources
+## What are "Experimental" resources?

 Experimental components, designs, patterns, and other resources are work that is not fully tested.
 But they are in a state where it can be productive for designers and developers to work with them.